Duck-UIDuck-UI

 Getting Started with Duck-UI Embed

-Install @duck_ui/embed and build SQL-powered analytics dashboards in React
+Install Duck-UI packages and build SQL-powered analytics dashboards in React, Web Components, or plain HTML

 Getting Started

-Get a SQL-powered analytics dashboard running in your React app in 5 minutes.
+Get a SQL-powered analytics dashboard running in 5 minutes.
+Duck-UI is framework-agnostic -- choose the integration that fits your stack.

 Prerequisites